CryptoBureau01/evm-nft-contract/README.md

 # Monad Testnet NFT Contract Deployment Guide

 ## Prerequisites
+Prerequisites

+Before starting, the user should add their private key to the `.env` file.
+This should be the private key of the wallet that will be used to deploy the contract.

-Before starting, ensure you have Node.js and npm installed:
+Ensure you have Node.js and npm installed:
 ```sh
 node -v   # Check Node.js version
 npm -v    # Check npm version